Our mission is to create a more just and equitable society, breaking cycles of underperformance, poverty, and prejudice.

 Manya’s experience includes public-school building, district, and regional leadership for 18 years.
 She has held elementary, middle, high-school, and district leadership positions, turning around two schools that remain highly effective.
 She was Executive Director of the Hudson Valley RBE-RN for three years, serving a region of 144 districts.
 Manya also taught French in grades 2, 4-12 and Russian in grades 9-12 for 14 years, and spent two years teaching English as a new language to adults in Djibouti, on the Horn of Africa.

-Sally Cavada is the Associate Researcher at Better Outcomes Research.
-Born and raised in New York City to immigrant parents, Sally entered the NYC school system in Brooklyn speaking only Spanish.
+Sally Cavada was born and raised in New York City to immigrant parents, and entered the NYC school system in Brooklyn speaking only Spanish.
 Sally’s pathway through the wide-ranging education system in the U.S. has given her the lens to understand various cultural perspectives and attitudes towards teaching and learning.